ArielOrtizBobea/arielortizbobea.github.io/pages/research.md

 - "[Large increases in public R&D investment are needed to avoid declines of US agricultural productivity](https://arxiv.org/abs/2405.08159)" (with Robert G. Chambers, Yurou He and David B. Lobell) (*revisions requested*)
 - "[The impact of large-scale solar development on farmland values: Evidence from New York State](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4942012)" (with Zhiyun Li and Wendong Zang) (*under review*)
-- "The impact of extreme heat on farm finances: farm-level evidence from Kansas" (with Osama Sajid and Jenny Ifft) (*under review*)
+- "The impact of extreme heat on farm finances: farm-level evidence from Kansas" (with Osama Sajid and Jenny Ifft) (*under review*) [[press release](https://news.cornell.edu/stories/2024/01/report-warmer-planet-will-trigger-increased-farm-losses)] [[policy brief](https://business.edf.org/insights/extreme-heat-financial-farm-kansas/)]
 - "Rising productivity is the main driver of agricultural greenhouse gas emission reduction" (with Simone Pieralli) (*in preparation*)
 - “Navigating shallow waters: How water level fluctuations in the Panama Canal disrupt maritime trade” (with Jeisson Prieto) (*in preparation*)